dalitun/applications/bundle-biolinux/README_EN.md

 Per default, the script is proposing a deployement on an instance type "Small" (s1.cw.small-1).
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Tarifs page](https://www.cloudwatt.com/fr/produits/tarifs.html) on the Cloudwatt website).
 Obviously, you can adjust the stack parameters, particularly its defaut size.

-### By the way...

-If you do not like command lines, you can go directly to the "run it thru the console" section by clicking [here](#console)

-## What will you find in the repository

-Once you have cloned the github, you will find in the `bundle-trusty-lamp/` repository:

-* `bundle-trusty-lamp.heat.yml`: HEAT orchestration template.
-It will be use to deploy the necessary infrastructure.
-* `stack-start.sh`: Stack launching script.
-This is a small script that will save you some copy-paste.
-* `stack-get-url.sh`: Flotting IP recovery script.

 ## Start-up

 ### Initialize the environment

 Have your Cloudwatt credentials in hand and click [HERE](https://console.cloudwatt.com/project/access_and_security/api_access/openrc/).
 If you are not logged in yet, you will go thru the authentication screen then the script download will start.
 Thanks to it, you will be able to initiate the shell acccesses towards the Cloudwatt APIs.

 Source the downloaded file in your shell.
 Your password will be requested.

 ~~~ bash
 $ source COMPUTE-[...]-openrc.sh